 Timings: Morning – 9AM -1PM and Evening 3PM-8PM

 Rishikesh is an adventurer’s paradise which is also one of the finest tourist places to visit near Haridwar.
 The place located just 40 minutes drive from Haridwar must be given a try when you are planning to the pious land.
 Rishikesh is known for its exciting locations located on the banks of river Ganga.
 Camping and adventure sports are the major attractions for travelers planning a trip to Haridwar and Rishikesh.

 In addition to a multitude of activities, there are quite a places that must be on your itinerary while visiting Rishikesh.
 Lakshman Jhoola, Neelkanth Mahadev Temple, The Beatles Ashram, Swarg Ashram, Shivpuri, and Narendra Nagar are some of the must visit place in Rishikesh.

-Bharat Mata Mandir, Vaishno Devi Temple, Udan Khatola, Sapt Rishi Ashram, and Ganga Temple are some of the offbeat places in Haridwar.
+A. Bharat Mata Mandir, Vaishno Devi Temple, Udan Khatola, Sapt Rishi Ashram, and Ganga Temple are some of the offbeat places to visit in Haridwar.

-Haridwar can be easily reached from New Delhi by road.
-The road journey from Delhi to haridwar takes upto 6 hours.
+A. Haridwar can be easily reached from New Delhi by road.
+The road journey from Delhi to Haridwar takes up to 6 hours.
 Haridwar Railway Station is the nearest railhead well connected with major cities across India.
-Jolly Grant Airport in Dehradun is the nearest airport located to Haridwar.
+Jolly Grant Airport in Dehradun is the nearest airport located in Haridwar.